OscarKjell/text/installation.md

       force_conda  = TRUE
     )

-#### 5. Install the Python environment using reticulate
+<b>5.
+Install the Python environment using `reticulate` </b>

-See the article *Installing and Managing Python Environments with reticulate* for detailed information.
+See the article [Installing and Managing Python Environments with reticulate](https://r-text.org/articles/reticulate.html) for detailed information.

-#### 6. Inspect diagnostic information
+<b> 6.
+Inspect diagnostic information </b>

 If something isn’t working right, it is a good start to examine what is installed and running on your system.